iankelk/lsm-tree/README.md

 **Syntax:**

 ```
-s
+s [Optional INT1]`
 ```

 The 's' command code is used for printing stats.
-This command takes no arguments and prints out the stats for the tree.
+This command has an optional integer argument to limit how many key-value pairs are printed per level, and prints out the stats for the tree.
+It's recommended to use the optional integer for large databases, as otherwise you may find yourself waiting for your computer to finish printing the entire dump of the database.

 **Example:**